mgwebb/concourse-spring-boot-maven/README.md

 And it will run the package task, which tells Concourse to:

 - create a linux container
-- using the latest Java Dockerfile published on [Docker Hub]
+- using the [Java 8 Dockerfile] published on Docker Hub
 - add the `source-code` resource to the container
 - run a command in the container